About the Project Management Certificate Program

 All three courses employ real-world case studies and project management simulations that provide experiential learning opportunities.
 Courses are designed to allow students to engage with scaffolded content ranging from foundational to complex.

-Our PM certificate aligns with PMI’s “Talent Triangle” of skills; Technical Project Management, Leadership, and Strategic & Business Management.
-UB’s PM certificate exceeds the 35 hours of Project Management education that is a prerequisite for the PMI exam.
+Our PM certificate aligns with PMP’s “Talent Triangle” of skills; Technical Project Management, Leadership, and Strategic & Business Management.
+UB’s PM certificate exceeds the 35 hours of Project Management education that is a prerequisite for the PMP exam.

 This program is offered online, at our main Bridgeport campus, and at our Waterbury Center location.